-Last Updated on 15 September 2024 by cooksimply
+Last Updated on 1 May 2026 by cooksimply

 Beef in black bean sauce is one of the first dishes I wanted my mum to teach me.
 I’ve always loved eating it since I was a child – the garlicky, sweet and savoury sauce, tender pieces of beef and the crunch of peppers, over rice or noodles.
-When we go to dim sum, beef in black bean is something I always order, too.
-But it is super simple and quick to make at home.
-If you’re looking for a Chinese meal that will impress your family and friends then this recipe is a must.
+When we go to dim sum, beef in black bean sauce is something I always order, too.
+I’ve been making this recipe for years now, and it’s one I come back to most weeks.
+It is super simple and quick to make at home – and honestly, once you’ve made it with proper fermented black beans, you won’t want the takeaway version again.t.Â

 What are fermented black beans?

 As always with Chinese meals, the actual ‘cooking’ part is pretty quick.
 It’s just making sure you prep the ingredients first.
 For authentic black bean sauce, you need to get salted fermented black beans – and these can be brought from all good Chinese/Asian supermarkets or online here.
-You don’t need much at all and they are pungent and aromatic but will take your stir-fried beef to a whole new level.
+You don’t need much at all, and they are pungent and aromatic, but they will take your stir-fried beef to a whole new level.Â

 You could view fermented black beans as a Chinese condiment.
 It adds a depth of flavour to dishes as well as enhances and can be used in many ways.
 Fermented black beans should not be confused with black beans.
-They are in fact, cooked soybeans that are fermented in the water then dried, and preserved in salt and spices.
-I tend to chuck them directly into the dishes I am cooking to release their flavour, but you could also soak them in water for 15-20 minutes, and crush them to form a paste.
-This will intensify the flavour.
+They are, in fact, cooked soybeans that are fermented in the water, then dried, and preserved in salt and spices.
+I tend to chuck them directly into the dishes I am cooking to release their flavour, but you could also soak them in water for 15-20 minutes and crush them to form a paste.
+This will intensify the flavour.Â

 How to make this recipe for beef in black bean sauce

-The first thing to do is marinate the beef.
-Once you’ve sliced the beef steaks [I like to use medallions or rump] into strips, then add them to a large bowl.
-Add the cornflour – this not only helps to thicken the sauce, but it also helps to tenderise the beef.
-It’s a method called ‘velveting’ and it really works.
 Then add the Shaoxing rice wine, sugar and soy sauce.
 Leave to marinate for at least 10 minutes.
-But you can leave it for longer if you wish – the longer the better.
+But you can leave it for longer if you wish – the longer the better.Â

 Then you need to heat oil in a large wok or deep frying pan, then add the beef and stir fry quickly for around 1-2 minutes until the beef begins to cook.
 Remove from the heat [don’t worry it will have more time to cook once the sauce is added].
-Heat the remaining oil, then add the garlic and ginger and cook on a high heat for 20 seconds letting all the flavours release.
+Heat the remaining oil, then add the garlic and ginger and cook on a high heat for 20 seconds, letting all the flavours release.
 Then add the peppers and black beans.
-And continue to stir-fry.
+And continue to stir-fry.Â

 Return the beef to the wok, then add the oyster sauce, remaining soy sauce, and water.
-Simmer until the sauce thickens for around 3 minutes and this beef in black bean sauce is done.
+Simmer until the sauce thickens for around 3 minutes and this beef in black bean sauce is done.Â

 What if I can’t get black beans – can I use a sauce or paste?